Margot Singer, featured in the new Ocean State Review

 Through the open windows, the cicadas’ saw-buzz rose and fell.
 She sipped her wine, scrolling through social media.
 She’d long ago unfriended everyone whose politics she found objectionable, leaving her with an endless stream of photographs of happy smiling people, silly drinks, unappetizing meals, vases full of flowers, stupid cats.
 Why did they imagine anyone would give a shit?
 Cindy, she saw, had posted a birthday fundraiser for a nonprofit dedicated to saving endangered species.
 There was a sad picture of a polar bear standing all alone on a broken floe of ice.
 She clicked “like.”

 She felt, at moments like this, as if the skin of the world had been peeled back, revealing the bare machinery that was grinding all around them, the flywheels and belts and gears and pulleys, pulling everybody in.
-Reality might be plastered over with a screen of hype, but just
+Reality might be plastered over with a screen of hype, but just below the surface lay nothing but cruelty, greed, and fear.
+Everyone was fighting for power.

 There was nothing you could do about it.
 It caught you up and sucked you in.